DeeJay/try_markdown/README.md

 > WOW Resistors are great

 1. They resist.
-2. They have colours bands.
+2. They have coloured bands.
 3. They are small

 **Here are some codes**